RahulChandra2508/Predict-Customer-Churn-with-Clean-Code/README.md

 best practices for implementing software (modular, documented, and tested).
 The package will also have the flexibility of being run interactively or from the command-line interface (CLI).

+### setting up the project
+    Before we execute the projecv we need to set the environment.
+    We can do this by installing all the required libraries using requirements.txt.
+    "pip install -r requirements_py36.txt" for python version 3.6 "pip install -r requirements_py36.txt" for python version 3.8

 ## Files and data description
 # churn_library:
 churn_library files contains the functions that are used in conjunction